Enter two integers into the calculator to determine the greatest common divisor between the two numbers, also known as the greatest common factor.

 How to calculate the GCD of two integers?

 The following is a step-by-step guide on how to calculate the GCD between two integers.

 - Let’s take two integers 9 and 6.
 We will determine the GCD between these numbers.

-- As stated above, we must implement an iterative process in order to calculated the GDC.
+- As stated above, we must implement an iterative process in order to calculate the GDC.

-- Next, this would have us trying the same process for the integers 5 and 4.
-We find that neither of these numbers result in a positive integer either.
+- Next, this would have us trying the same process for integers 5 and 4.
+We find that neither of these numbers results in a positive integer either.

 The greatest common divisor, also known as GCD for short, is a term used in mathematics to describe the greatest positive integer that can divide two numbers and result in two more integers.